feldera/feldera/docs/sql/grammar.md

 SQL `CREATE FUNCTION` can be used to declare [user-defined functions](udf.md).

+SQL `CREATE VIEW` is used to declare a view.
+The optional `LOCAL` keyword can be used to indicate that the declared view is not exposed to the outside world as an output of the computation.
+This is useful for modularizing the SQL code, by declaring intermediate views that are used in the implementation of other views.

 An aggregate query is a query that contains a `GROUP BY` or a `HAVING` clause, or aggregate functions in the `SELECT` clause.
 In the